WllDxn/Gravity_p5JS/README.md

 The orbital ellipse can therefore be drawn around point $(C_x,C_y)$ with length $a$ and width $b$.
 <br>The rotation of the ellipse is equal to the direction of the eccentricity vector $e$, both with respect to the horizontal axis.

 ---

+## Calculating initial velocity

+Initial orbital velocity is calculated by assuming that the eccentricity of an orbit is 0, i.e. that the orbit is circular.

+$v = \sqrt{\frac{\mu}{a}}$

+$v$ - Orbital velocity

+$\mu$ - Standard  gravitation parameter

+$a$ - length of semimajor axis (equal to distance between primary body and satellite)

+<br>To apply this velocity to the velocity vector of a satelite, find the vector distance between the primary body & satelite, normalize this, then rotate it by a factor of $\frac{\pi}{2}$ and multiply by the Orbital velocity $v$.
+This ensures that the satellite will travel at a perpendicular direction to the primary body.

+<br>Note: the default satellites in the system have altered eccentricities, but any additional satellites created will begin with circular orbits.

+---
 ## Additional points